tower120/hibit_tree/README.md

 [^intersection_efficiency]: Intersection operation directly over data container is much faster, than intersecting set + getting items from tree/map.
 Since with intersection directly over tree - we are skipping additional tree traverse phase for actually getting data.

-[^mem_overhead]: Tree nodes store child-pointers in a dense format - null-pointers are not stored.
-While still have O(1) child access, like in traditional sparse format.

 [^hashmap_conf]: HashMap<u32, T> with nohash-hasher and uniform key distribution - ideal condition for HashMap.